| Please note

 the light.
 When that side is sufficiently straight file the other

+side to the desired width, and check it for straightness.
 Begin rolling the blank by placing it on the top of the vise

 jaws which are open about 1/4" or so.
 Place the tapered